 If you know a little bit about the history of business intelligence software, this makes perfect sense.
 At its foundation, BI exists to replace SQL and other database querying languages so that experts in facilities management or education or veterinary medicine can draw insights from their data without calling IT.
 You only have to skim a list of SQL commands to know the language is designed to manipulate data, not visualize it.
 And so while BI adopters do eventually want to see their data summarized in dashboard form, their first priority is getting the right data in the right format processed the right way.

 This is where boring old operational reporting comes in.
-It’s a crucial first step on the road to beautiful visualizations, but tabular reporting tools are so complex and feature-rich that it can be hard to compare them.
+It’s a crucial first step on the road to beautiful visualizations, but tabular reporting tools are so complex and feature-rich that it can be hard to compare them at a high level.

 So, to get to the bottom of what we talk about when we talk about robust operational (a.k.a. “tabular”) reporting, we’re going to challenge your reporting tool—whether it’s another BI solution or a spreadsheet application—to a duel.